Our sweet, strong and feisty dog-child left this physical world on Wednesday, February 24, 2021.

 The vet thought of every detail, including casting her paw print in plaster as a remembrance, and bringing a large, rectangular basket with a lavender blanket and matching pillow to transport Ginger after she transitioned.
 The amount of love and care she put into this experience eased our broken hearts.

 Ginger passed peacefully while on my lap and in my arms.
 Her gargantuan Spirit was now free.

-Ginger persevered and overcame challenges in a way we had never seen before.
+Ginger persevered and overcame challenges in a way that we had never experienced before.
 Animals are exemplary in this way.
 They don’t judge or ruminate or feel sorry for themselves, which allows for healing to happen naturally.
 Ginger, who had been through so much in her life even before she joined our family, lived courageously, never anxious or worried about whether she would make it.
 She just knew she could and did.

-She was a force of love, fun and joy.
+She was a force of love, strength, fun and joy.
 We miss her so much, it hurts everywhere.

 Ginger was not sent to us to simply be a pet.
 She was sent to us as a powerful, spiritual teacher.

 Thank you, precious girl, thank you.
 It was a gift to share this life with you.
 See you in the next one.
 Love you forever. xoxoxoxoxo

 Thank you for honoring Ginger’s memory by sharing in this tribute to her.
 Love and light to all, Rosemary and Doug.